mactrem/com-tiles/README.md

 - Downloading map extracts for the hosting on a dedicated on-premise infrastructure

 ### Tools
+To convert a MBTiles database to a COM∂Tiles archive the [@comt/mbtiles-converter](packages/converter/mbtiles-converter) command line tool can be used.
+For displaying a COMTiles archive hosted on an object storage directly in the browser based on the MapLibre map framework the [@comt/maplibre-provider](packages/maplibre-provider) package can be used.
+For the integration in other web mapping libraries like OpenLayer or Leaflet the [@comt/provider](packages/maplibre-provider) package can be used.

 mbitle-convert --max-old-space
 maplibre-provider for MapLibre -> for a example of how to use see the debug page Or use your own build on top of the ComtCache in the @comt/provider package

-### Repository structure
+#### Repository structure
-- @comt/spec -> COMT file format specification
+- @comt/spec -> COMTiles file format specification
 - @comt/provider -> Utility functions for working with COMTiles
 - @comt/maplibre-provider -> COMTiles provider for MapLibre GL JS
 - @comt/server -> MapServer for serving tiles, can be hosted in a cloud native (serverless) environment
-- @comt/mbtiles-converter -> Converting map tiles stored in a MBTiles database to a COM Tiles archive
+- @comt/mbtiles-converter -> Converting map tiles stored in a MBTiles database to a COMTiles archive
 - @comt/tilelive-comtiles -> Integration into tilelive for generating Mapbox Vector Tiles

 ### Demo